TheNamlessGuy/oblivion-remaster-mod-manager/docs/settings.md

 ### Default add mode
 Same setting as under `General`, but specifically for the `OBSE` tab.

-### Action for file conflict during mod adding
-What NORMM should do when you're adding a new `OBSE` mod, but there's a mod with the same name already known to NORMM.
-Hover over each individual choice for more info about what it means.

-You can read more about file conflicts [here](/docs/file-conflicts.md).

-### Action for file conflict during mod activation
-What NORMM should do when you're activating an `OBSE` mod, but there's a file with the same name blocking the way.
-Hover over each individual choice for more info about what it means.

-You can read more about file conflicts [here](/docs/file-conflicts.md).

-### Action for file conflict during regular mod deactivation
-What NORMM should do when you're deactivating an `OBSE` mod of the type [`Move on add`](/docs/add-modes.md), but there's a folder with the same name in the 'Available' folder?
-Hover over each individual choice for more info about what it means.

-You can read more about file conflicts [here](/docs/file-conflicts.md).

-### Action for file conflict during "Copy on activation" mod deactivation
-What NORMM should do when you're deactivating an `OBSE` mod of the type [`Copy on activation`](/docs/add-modes.md), and the original file it was copied from no longer exists.
-Hover over each individual choice for more info about what it means.

-You can read more about file conflicts [here](/docs/file-conflicts.md).

 ## UE4SS
 ### Show
 Whether or not to show the `UE4SS` tab at all.